Harry Crerar: Clearing the Channel Coast

-Crerar was featured on the 18 September 1944 cover of Time magazine.
+Crerar was featured on the cover of 18 September 1944 issue of Time magazine.
 By this time, he was suffering from severe abdominal pain.
 An attack of dysentery on 19 September compelled him to seek medical advice.
-The doctors diagnosed anaemia, and 25 October ordered him to undergo further diagnosis and treatment in the UK.
+The doctors diagnosed anaemia, and on 25 September ordered him to undergo further diagnosis and treatment in the UK.
 Crerar conferred with Montgomery, who accepted his recommendation that Simonds became acting commander of the First Canadian Army.
-Montgomery may have hoped that Crerar would not recover, but when he did, Montgomery persuaded Brooke to delay his return to 7 November, so there would not be a change of army leadership in the midst of the Battle of the Scheldt.
+Montgomery may have hoped Crerar would not recover, but when he did, Montgomery persuaded Brooke to delay his return to 7 November, so there would not be a change of army leadership in the midst of the Battle of the Scheldt.

 Crerar had to deal with the problem of Burns's continued command of I Canadian Corps.
-While he was prepared to discount the opinions of British officers like Field Marshall Sir Harold Alexander, the commander of the 15th Army Group, and Lieutenant-General Sir Richard McCreery of the British Eighth Army, Brigadier Ernest Weeks reported that neither Chris Vokes of the 1st Canadian Infantry Division nor Bert Hoffmeister of the 5th Canadian (Armoured) Division had confidence in Burns.
+While he was prepared to discount the opinions of British officers like Field Marshal Sir Harold Alexander, the commander of the 15th Army Group, and Lieutenant-General Sir Richard McCreery of the British Eighth Army, Brigadier Ernest Weeks reported that neither Chris Vokes of the 1st Canadian Infantry Division nor Bert Hoffmeister of the 5th Canadian (Armoured) Division had confidence in Burns.
 On 16 November Burns was replaced by Major-General Charles Foulkes, who had been acting commander of II Canadian Corps while Simonds commanded the First Canadian Army, and before that had commanded the 2nd Canadian Infantry Division.
 Since Vokes disliked Foulkes, he swapped places with Harry Foster of the 4th Canadian (Armoured) Division.
-Despite Montgomery's objections, Crerar was promoted to full general on 16 November 1944, becoming the first Canadian officer to hold that rank in the field.
+Over Montgomery's objections, Crerar was promoted to full general on 16 November 1944, becoming the first Canadian officer to hold that rank in the field.